-- Possibly a character point, as Data is trying to be human and can already type much faster than the typical human so he likely won't use his capacity for an Unusual User Interface to link with the ship... which he did use at least once.
+- Data is trying to be human and can already type much faster than the typical human so he likely won't use his capacity for an Unusual User Interface to link with the ship... which he did use at least once.

-- Averted in early appearances of the Borg on Star Trek: The Next Generation, where I believe borg drones were shown accessing computers by jamming probes into them or by wireless voodoo (this was the late 80s/early 90s, it was voodoo).
+- Averted in early appearances of the Borg on Star Trek: The Next Generation, where drones accessed computers by jamming probes into them or by wireless voodoo (this was the late 80s/early 90s, it was voodoo).
 In "The Best of Both Worlds," Locutus is shown just looking at a viewer and it shows him what he wants to see.
 Possibly symptomatic of Villain Decay, later Voyager episodes showed Borg manipulating input devices.

-- Speaking of Voyager, notice that the Doctor (not that one, this one's a hologram) is constantly talking to the computer or pressing buttons.
+- Voyager, the Doctor is constantly talking to the computer or pressing buttons.
 Justified in that an emergency replacement doctor might well be designed not to directly interface with the main computer so that he remains fully functional in situations where the main computer is offline.
 Also, he does want to be a Real Boy.

 - Marvin on The Hitchhiker's Guide to the Galaxy.

 - Marvin sometimes uses vocal commands.
 In the TV version he opens the black spaceship's airlock by saying "Abracadiodularservosystems".
 It would be hard to judge whether he would find a plug in or voice control easier.
 He'd certainly be depressed by either option.